Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: Related Work

 \citet{kurzhals2016eye} point out that only little work had been done in combining traditional numerical-based analysis and human-in-the-loop gaze analytical reasoning.
-Therefore, there is still need for an improved combination of visual-interactive exploration and advanced analysis.
-With our approach, we aim to contribute to this combination.
-Note that we do not calculate $p$-values or other data for statistical inference, but analysts can export data and run the statistical testing in their own scripts, allowing them to integrate \webveta{} in their own software ecosystem and analysis framework.
+Therefore, there is still need for an improved combination of visual-interactive exploration and advanced visualisations.

 In summary, \webveta{} adopts many of the individual visualisation views already known from the literature.
 In particular, it makes heavy use of matrix visualisation, aggregation, and filtering.
-However, \webveta{} is unique in its combination of such individual components, the number and extent of supported visualisation views, their integration in the interactive and user-steered process, and the level of exposure of parameters to the user.
+However, \rev{as shown in \autoref{tab:toolscompare},} \webveta{} is unique in its combination of such individual components, the number and extent of supported visualisation views, their integration in the interactive and user-steered process, and the level of exposure of parameters to the user.